Anticipating Your Needs, Exceeding Your Expectations

 Who could take over your business?
 You may have more choices than you think.

 Family members are often a logical choice.
 Most business owners feel a certain pride in being able to pass down a family business.
 In fact, you may already have a child or two working in the business with you.

 Depending on your financial needs, you can gift and/or sell your business to family members.
 Some techniques will provide you with retirement income and let you transfer the business at a discount, saving estate and gift taxes.
-Most let you keep some control.
+Most strategies also let you keep some control.